andrada-ioana/DigitalMusicLibrary/README.md

     ```
     npm run build
     ```
     Builds the frontend for production.
+After running the Backend, click on the link printed on the terminal.

 ### Running the Frontend